Schwanke Honors Institute

 - A choice between two 3-credit courses taught by University of Montana faculty:

 - 3-day excursion to Glacier National Park and the Blackfeet Reservation for an immersive study of the environment and sustainability

-On-campus housing with fellow pre-college students and residential staff, who are students of the Davidson Honors College, who serve as residential staff and teaching assistants
+- On-campus housing in the residence halls with fellow pre-college students and current students in the Davidson Honors College, who serve as residential staff and teaching assistants